rbowsley/lamplighthelp/source/3-5-0_Tables.markdown

 # 3.5.0 Tables

 > Tables are used in {{Lamplight}} to display information, and they can be searched and customised in a number of ways

 There are many tables of information in {{Lamplight}}, like the one below.

 ![A {{Lamplight}} table](14a.png)

-This is the table that would be displayed if you wre searching {{work}} records.
+This is the table that would be displayed if you were searching {{work}} records.

 Other places where tables are frequently used are: